 We use cancer registry data from the Surveillance, Epidemiology, and End Results (SEER) Program for individuals diagnosed with cancer in 2011-2013 linked to administrative data from Medicare for 2010-2014.
 The SEER-18 data include demographic and clinical information for cancer patients from areas covering 28\% of the total US population.
 Medicare data include inpatient, outpatient, provider carrier, durable medical equipment, and hospice/home health files.
 Our study population includes individuals aged 65 years and older who were enrolled in parts A and B of fee-for-service Medicare through at least 6 months after their cancer diagnosis.
 Patients were attributed to medical oncology practices based on outpatient evaluation and management visits to a medical oncology practice \citep{gondi2021assessment}.

 The main outcome is survival one year after the first visit to the practice (we also studied survival through six months after diagnosis and through 18 months diagnosis).
-The covariates we used for case-mix adjustment are: age (continuous and categorical, 65-74, 75-84, $\geq$85), sex, race/ethnicity (White, Black, other/unknown), marital status (unmarried, married, unknown), census-tract median household income (quartiles), Census-level prop. of residents without a high school ed. (quartiles), Klabunde modification of the Charlson Comorbidity Index (0, 1, 2, $\geq$3), cancer type (breast, colorectal, lung, ovary, pancreas, prostate), cancer stage (1, 2, 3, 4, missing), and year of diagnosis.
+The covariates we used for case-mix adjustment are: age (continuous), sex, race/ethnicity (White, Black, other/unknown), marital status (unmarried, married, unknown), census-tract median household income (quartiles), Census-level proportion of residents without a high school education (quartiles), Klabunde modification of the Charlson Comorbidity Index (0, 1, 2, $\geq$3), cancer type (breast, colorectal, lung, ovary, pancreas, prostate), and cancer stage (1, 2, 3, 4, missing).
 We excluded practices with less than 30 patients.